nestorrd/ansible-mac-configurator/README.md

 ## Usage

-1. Fork the repository and clone it.
+1. Clone the repository.
-2. This repository needs a `vars.yml` file where you will store your desired configuration.
-In case you want to push your changes, remove `vars.yml` from `.gitignore` and make your repository Private.
+2. Create a **private** repository (the repo as it is looks for `ansible-mac-configurator-private`, but change it for the one you created), where you will store your configuration in a yaml file (the repo as it is looks for `private_vars.yml`).
+This is needed to keep your configuration private.
-3. Create a `vars.yml` file in the `playbooks` directory with the desired content:
+2. In this file you will store your desired configuration.
+As an example:
    ```yaml
    homebrew_packages:
      - name: your_package